 When William Bradley launched the restaurant Addison in 2006, it was meant to showcase French cuisine and wine pairings—but California magic has a way of stealing the show.
 These days, the restaurant in San Diego’s Carmel Valley describes itself as “California gastronomy:” tasting menus that follow the seasons and incorporate regional ingredients and influences, resulting in delicate and delicious art on a plate.

 Certainly, Bradley knows about local influences from his upbringing in San Diego, and has earned praise for his embrace of both French and California cuisine.
-He’s a four-time James Beard Award nominee and in 2021 Addison earned its second Michelin star—the only restaurant in San Diego to hold that honor.
+He’s a four-time James Beard Award nominee and in 2022 Addison earned its third Michelin star—one of only six such rated restaurants statewide, and the only one in San Diego.
 We asked Bradley for his favorite spots to dine, play, and road trip in the Golden State—and here’s what he had to say.

 Why do you live in San Diego?
 San Diego is my hometown; I was born and raised here and was inspired to become a chef while growing up in the city.
 San Diego has inspired me in many ways and while I left for a period of time as I was developing my craft, I always knew I'd come back.
 I returned to open Addison in 2006 and am grateful for the inspiration that the city continues to provide, lending context to what we do at the restaurant and cultivating a sense of connectivity to the surrounding community.